PikarevDaniil/Rust/README.md

-This is my simple rust projects
+There are my rust projects